adjust/dev-docs/docs/ios/reference/Adjust/device-info.md

 Use these methods to retrieve device information.

-% classMethod adid
+% Class method adid

-:::{function} adid
+:::::{function} adid
 :noindex:

 Returns the {abbr}`ADID (Adjust Device ID)` associated with the device